-The news out of Israel is heartbreaking and a reminder of how dangerous our world can be.
+The news out of the Middle East is heartbreaking and a reminder of how dangerous our world can be.
 At times like this, it is challenging for many parents to talk to their kids about war and conflict.
+Regardless of where you are in the world or your views on any conflict, people on all sides are deeply impacted emotionally.
 How can you explain global conflict without causing too much emotional pain?

 We cannot protect our children from the realities of the real world forever, but times of human suffering can instill heartache.
 Even if the conflict doesn't directly affect you personally, we all bear the impact of what we witness in our global environment.